tc39/proposal-temporal/docs/date.md

 If the value is any other object, it must have `year`, `month`, and `day` properties, and a `Temporal.Date` will be constructed from them.

 Note that any time or time zone part of an ISO 8601 string passed to this function is optional, and will be ignored.

+The `disambiguation` option works as follows:
+- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
+- In `balance` mode, any out-of-range values are resolved by balancing them with the next highest unit.
+- In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.

 Example usage:
 ```javascript